1993 New Jersey gubernatorial election: Background

-Following W. Cary Edwards's loss to Jim Courter in the 1989 primary, Edwards was seen as the natural favorite for the 1993 nomination.
-He was a key member of the popular Thomas Kean administration, first as general counsel and then as state attorney general.
-However, his path to the nomination became complicated by Christine Todd Whitman's 1990 campaign for United States Senate.
+In 1989, Jim Courter won the Republican primary for governor with a plurality of the voter.
+His nearest opponent, former state attorney general W. Cary Edwards, was seen as the natural favorite for the 1993 nomination.
+Edwards was a key member of the popular Thomas Kean administration as general counsel and then as attorney general.
+However, Edwards's path to the nomination became complicated by Christine Todd Whitman's 1990 campaign for United States Senate.
 Her underdog two-point loss endeared her to the party base and made her the leading public advocate of the anti-tax cause.

-Whitman continued to build her profile by founding a political action committee, the Committee for an Affordable New Jersey, through which she campaigned for Republican candidates in the 1991 midterm elections.
-Whitman took on a full campaign speaking schedule through October 1992 and worked to distance herself from veteran consultant Roger Stone after Stone facilitated a primary challenge to State Senator William Gormley, a potential 1993 opponent.
+In 1991, Whitman continued to build her profile by founding a political action committee, the Committee for an Affordable New Jersey, through which she campaigned for Republican candidates in the midterm elections.
+During the campaign, Whitman distanced herself from veteran consultant Roger Stone after he facilitated a primary challenge to state senator Bill Gormley, a potential 1993 opponent.
+Whitman took on a full campaign speaking schedule through October 1992.